AdobeDocs/commerce-testing/src/pages/guide/integration/index.md

 ## Execute third party integration tests

-Magento code integration tests reside in the `dev/tests/integration/testsuite` directory.
+Code integration tests reside in the `dev/tests/integration/testsuite` directory.
 For core tests, it makes sense that the integration tests do not reside within individual modules, because most integration tests execute code from many different modules.

 Specific integration tests for shop implementation could also be placed within a different subdirectory of `dev/tests/integration/testsuite`, and then would be executed together with the core tests.